Popov Prize Description

 The Selection Committee for the Vasil A. Popov Prize consists of:

 Albert Cohen, Chair (Université Pierre et Marie Curie),

 Peter Oswald (Dresden),

-Pencho Petrushev, Chair (University of South Carolina), and
+Pencho Petrushev, Co-Chair (University of South Carolina), and

-If you are interested in donating to the Popov Foundation, please see our Donate Now page.
+If you are interested in donating to the Popov Foundation, please visit our Donate Now page.